World Peace (sculpture)

 The sculpture is 6.5 metres tall.
 It represents people representing different continents of the world holding the world decorated with tree leaves with one of their arms.
 The people in the statue have made fists with their hands not holding the world to represent a demonstration for the cause of world peace.

 The sculpture has caused much controversy in Finland.
 In 2008 it was chosen as both the third ugliest and the third most loved sculpture in Helsinki in a readers' poll held in newspapers.

-In August 2022 the sculpture was moved away from Hakaniemenranta because of construction of the Crown Bridges project.
-The sculpture was moved along the sea on a barge to storage in eastern Uusimaa.

-The sculpture was placed in storage and a pedestrian walkway will be built in its place.
-According to the Helsinki Art Museum, the sculpture will be returned near its current location after the construction.

 Background

 According to the 1983 sculpture exchange treaty between Moscow and Helsinki, Helsinki donated the 1990 sculpture Children of peace by Antti Neuvonen to Moscow.

 In 1983 a long cultural-political discussion was held about Oleg Kiryuhin's sculpture, where it was met with strong opposition.
 However, the city of Helsinki declined the alternative option to receive a statue of Lenin.

 The sculpture World peace is one of many copies of the original sculpture.
 Copies of the original were placed in numerous cities in the Soviet Union and the copy in Helsinki was probably the last copy to be placed.
 Helsinki is the only location outside the former Soviet Union to host a copy of the sculpture.

 The sculpture was part of the overall plan of the Hakaniemi market square in the late 1980s.
 According to a Helsingin Sanomat article in 1986 the market square plan would have also included two sculpture contest winners: Riemukaari ("the arch of triumph") cast in red brick by Jukka Vikberg and Hermeksen pöytä ("the table of Hermes") cast in red granite by Reijo Paavilainen.
 They would have been located near the Hakaniemi market hall.

 The sculpture was delivered to Helsinki in 1989 in parts.
 Sculptor Kiryuhin oversaw welding the sculpture together.